THE TRAVELLING HISTORIAN -- JEANNE D'ARC

 "

 Lesser charges included wearing male dress - "a thing displeasing and abominable to God," and her insistence that the saints spoke French not English.
 After much bullying, trickery and misrepresentation, the lawyers trapped her and she was found guilty and sentenced to be burned at the stake.
+The University of Paris was asked for a legal opinion and they concurred that she was guilty of heresy due to her unorthodox religious belief.She recanted but later abjured her recantation and as a twice condemned heretic could then be handed over to the secular authorities for punishment.
 When she heard the manner of her death, she cried out and pleaded to be beheaded.

 On 30 May, 1431, Joan was led to the Old Marketplace.
 The site of her incineration was filled with hundreds of men-at-arm in case they were needed to contain the crowd.
 English hands seized her and pushed her to the waiting stake and faggots.
 She was hoisted upon the plaster stake that was built so high, the executioner had trouble reaching her.
 A tall paper hat like a mitre was set upon her head bearing the words "Heretic, relapsed apostate, idolatress."